Strime/automatic-app-landing-page/_pages/privacypolicy.md

 ---
 **Privacy Policy**

-Gäetan Sancassani built the Fou d'Ball app as a Free app.
-This SERVICE is provided by Gäetan Sancassani at no cost and is intended for use as is.
+Gaëtan S. built the Fou d'Ball app as a Free app.
+This SERVICE is provided by Gaëtan S. at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.